owncloud/ocis/.github/ISSUE_TEMPLATE/user-story.md

   - [ ] Critical code received unit tests by the developer
 - Non-functional requirements
   - [ ] No sonar cloud issues
+- Configuration changes
+  - [ ] The next branch of the ocis charts is compatible